GAMMA-UMD/GWA/tools/README.md

 `python sample_src_lis.py --obj_path ./outputs --Ns 5 --spacing 1.0`

 The above command samples each scene at 1.0m spacing in all dimensions and randomly pick 5 locations among all sampled locations as source locations.
 The output of this script is a `sim_config.json` file under each folder.
 Which will be read by a simulator.

+## Creating and Assigning Acoustic Materials
+The `assign_mats.py` script operates in two stages.
+We first create material files that contain acoustic parameters from a [database](../files/acoustic_absorptions.json).
+Material fitting may be slow so we will only do it once and will skip it if material files already exist.
+Then these materials are assigned using a pre-trained sentence transformer model (please check the code).
+Example usage:

+`python assign_mats.py --obj_path ./outputs --mat_folder ../../pffdtd/data/materials/ --mat_json ../files/acoustic_absorptions.json`

+The above command will create materials in `.h5` format under path specified by `--mat_folder`, which is used by the wave acoustic simulator; whereas `house.mtl` files will be created under each scene folder found in `--obj_path` corresponding to the `house.obj` file, which is used by the geometric acoustic simulator.
+In addition, a `mat_files_dict.json` is also created in each scene folder to specify the name mapping between materials and its local file name.